 What does the student know about the topic?
 This is a list of questions that the student attempts “cold” to give the tutor/teacher an idea of where the student is at.

 Follows the background check and is given to those students who demonstrate proficiency in the skills present in the background section.
 The students working on the Quick check have yet to require guidance in the work to date.
 These questions are more wordy and make use of the skills covered in the background section of the program.

 Given to those students who have not done so well on the background work.
-These students would have received some tutoring following the background work to sharpen their skills before working on the module and subsequently the Quick check.
+These students would have received some conferencing following the background work to sharpen their skills before working on the module and subsequently the Quick check.

 Ready to start?

 Need more information?

-Call us on 0421 596387 or complete the relevant information below and we’ll get back to you within 24 hours.
+Call us on 0421 596387 or complete the relevant information below and we’ll get back to you within the hour.